ksnip/ksnip/README.md

 We are always looking for help with translations, contributors are welcome!
 For translations we use [Weblate](https://hosted.weblate.org/projects/ksnip/translations/)!
 [![Translation status](https://hosted.weblate.org/widgets/ksnip/-/translations/multi-green.svg)](https://hosted.weblate.org/engage/ksnip/?utm_source=widget)

+# Known Issues

+### X11
+1. Snipping Area with transparent background doesn't work when Compositor is disabled, freeze background is used in that case.

+### MacOs
+1. Snipping Area with transparent background doesn't work, freeze background is always used.
+2. Second activation of snipping area doesn't get focus, you need to switch to the right side in order to see the snipping area.
+3. Mouse Cursor is always captured.

 # Bug report
 Please report any bugs or feature requests related to the annotation editor on the [kImageAnnotator](https://github.com/DamirPorobic/kImageAnnotator/issues) github page under the issue section.